+Finally, we introduce a multi-modal ReID dataset named \emph{RGBNT201}~\cite{RGBNT201_aaai}.
+The dataset comprises three highly aligned modalities: RGB, thermal infrared, and near-infrared.
+It focuses on capturing low-light scenes at night.
+To evaluate the performance of unimodal ReID methods in nighttime scenes, we only utilize RGB modality data from this dataset and call it \textbf{\emph{RGBNT201$_{\textbf{rgb}}$}}.
+The dataset consists of 201 identities with 4,787 images in total.
+Among them, 171 identities are used as the training set, and the remaining 30 identities constitute the test set.

 Table~\ref{tab:datasets_Statistics} provides a detailed overview of the two real-world datasets and one synthetic dataset.
 The \textit{Syn\_Dark} dataset offers a greater number of unique identities and images compared to both the \textit{Night600} and \textit{RGBNT201$_{\textbf{rgb}}$} datasets.
-Subsequent experiments show that demonstrate that exposing the model to a wider range of identities and variations is crucial for training and improving performance.
+In particular, we can briefly discuss the diversity of synthetic dataset, which is mainly reflected in two aspects.
+First, in terms of data scale, the number of person IDs and images in the training set is 16.7 times and 9.6 times that of the real nighttime dataset, respectively.
+Second, in terms of the lighting conditions of the synthetic data, the multi-dimensional degradation strategies are designed to greatly enrich the diversity of low light images in the synthetic dataset.
+Subsequent experiments demonstrate that exposing the model to a wider range of identities and variations is crucial for training and improving performance.